aws-samples/video-super-resolution-tool/README.md

 ### Extend the solution

 During deployment using Cloudformation template,  a parameter (VSRImage) is requested.
 You can use the default value or create your own container using [Intel® Library for Video Super Resolution](https://github.com/OpenVisualCloud/Video-Super-Resolution-Library) project as baseline.
 In addition you can make adjustments to ffmpeg libraries (i.e. adding x264, x265, jpeg-xs libraries).
 In this implementation is also included aws-cli with S3 read/write capabilities.
-All those changes are included in a Dockerfile.
+All those changes are detailed in Dockerfile.

+### Prerequisites
+   - Ubuntu machine 22.04 to build a container
+   - Docker installed in Ubuntu 22.04
+   - AWS ECR repository (public/private) already created

+### Building custom container
 ## Cost

 AWS Batch optimizes compute costs by paying only for used resources.
 Using Spot instances leverages unused EC2 capacity for significant savings over On-Demand instances.
 Benchmark different instance types and sizes to find the optimal workload configuration.